Octahedral developing of knot complement II: Ptolemy coordinates and applications: Ptolemy coordinates from developing maps

-When $G=\sl$, the natural cocycle $\Bcal$ can be encoded by a set map $c : \Miline{1} \rightarrow \Cbb$ satisfying We call $c(e)$ a \textit{short-edge parameter} or a \textit{long-edge parameter} according to an edge~$e$.
-It is proved that long-edge parameters determine every short-edge parameter uniquely (see \cite[Lemma 3.3]{zickert2009volume}).
-Forgetting all short-edge parameters and identifying each long-edge of $\Mline$ with an edge of $M$ in an obvious way, we obtain a set map $c : M^1 \rightarrow \Cbb^\times$ (also denoted by $c$).
+When $G=\sl$, a natural cocycle is reduced to a map $c : e(M) \rightarrow \Cbb$ by letting According to $e\in e(M)$, we call $c(e)$ either a \textit{short-edge parameter} or a \textit{long-edge parameter}.
+It is proved in \cite[Lemma 3.3]{zickert2009volume} that the long-edge parameters determine all short-edge parameters.
+Forgetting all short-edge parameters and identifying each long-edge of $M$ with an edge of $\Tcal$ in an obvious way, we obtain a map (also denoted by $c$) Note that a long-edge parameter can not be zero (see the equation~\eqref{eqn:assigning}).
+It is proved in \cite[Lemma 3.5]{zickert2009volume} that the map $c$ can be directly computed from the decoration $\Dcal$ as follows.